danehansen/display/README.md

 Creates a Canvas object, using the provided height and width.
 * __correctArcs__()
 [static] Overrides the browser’s default arc method with one that looks more correct.
 Only needed if drawing several arcs/circles that need to align closely.
 The bug seems to only exist in Chrome currently, and hopefully in time this polyfill will no longer be needed.
+* __textHeight__(family:String, size:*, weight:String = "normal", style:String = "normal", variant:String = "normal"):Number
+[static] Calculates the height of a line of text given a family and size and option weight, style and variant.
+* __textWidth__(str:String, family:String, size:*, weight:String = "normal", style:String = "normal", variant:String = "normal"):Number
+[static] Calculates the width of a line of text given a family and size and option weight, style and variant.
+* __measureText__(str:String, family:String, size:*, weight:String = "normal", style:String = "normal", variant:String = "normal"):Object
+[static] Returns an object with width and height properties reflecting the provided options.

 #ImageDataReader#